 About Mary C. Stiner

 2010 (co-editor & contributor) Culture and Biology at a Crossroads: The Middle Pleistocene Record of Yarimburgaz Cave (Thrace, Turkey).
 Edited by FC Howell, G Arsebük, SL Kuhn, M Özbaşaran, MC Stiner.
-Zero Books/Ege Publications, Istanbul.
+Ege Press, Istanbul.

 2010 (co-editor & contributor) Klissoura Cave 1, Argolid, Greece: The Upper Palaeolithic Sequence.
 Special Issue of Eurasian Prehistory, edited by M Koumouzelis, JK Kozlowski, MC Stiner.